 Ensure that the license and permit copies that you provide your lender have not expired.
-If any of them need to be renewed, complete this activity well in time.
+If any of them need it, complete this activity well in time.

 It’s a good idea to put in a little effort into finding out about the different licenses that your business needs.
-Noncompliance could lead to your loan application being refused.
+Noncompliance could lead to the lender refusing your loan application.
 It could also expose your company to penalties as well as legal liability.

 5. Employer Identification Number (EIN)